Silver

 City of New York was home to a large number of silver manufacturers and

-retailers, including Tiffany and Company, William Gale, James C. Moore, and
+retailers, including Tiffany & Company, William Gale, James C. Moore, and

-Ball, Black and Company.
+Ball, Black & Company.
 An example of a

 silver maker who sold his wares to fashionable retail establishments is William